Preparing for Divorce in Florida

 Steps to take for positive divorce preparation

 Divorce is not about abandoning the past; it’s about embracing the future.
 Ideally, you should want to be in a better position after your divorce than you are in now.
-Here are a few steps you can take to enhance your chances of success:
+Here the steps you can take to prepare for a divorce in Florida to enhance your chances of success:

 - Do your own research — Learn all you can from various sources about the divorce process.
 Make notes of various issues in the law and the legal process that you want clarified.

 - Consult a reliable divorce attorney — Take what you’ve learned to a divorce lawyer who is experienced, knowledgeable and accessible.
-Ask questions about aspects of the process, such as filing, grounds for divorce, and uncontested versus contested divorce.
+Ask questions about aspects of the process, such as filing, grounds for divorce in Florida, and uncontested versus contested divorce.
 Gauge your comfort level with the lawyer and the confidence he or she inspires.

 - Organize your finances — Take an inventory of your financial documents, including your bank accounts, 401(k)s, stock portfolio, businesses, tax records, insurance policies, mortgage, credit card balances, and so on.
 Look through your expenses for the past year or so and draw up a budget so you have a clear idea of how much money you would need to sustain your standard of living.